jeff-hykin/P-plus-plus/README.md

 ```

-Let me know if you guys hit any bugs or have any questions;
+Let me know if you guys hit any bugs or have any questions